Reckong Peo

 Walk up to the Chandika Devi temple in Kothi

-1 to 1.5 hours round tripA short walk through deodar forest above the town takes you to a small Kinnauri temple dedicated to the local protector goddess.
+1 to 1.5 hours round tripA short uphill walk through deodar forest from the main road toward Kothi takes you to a small Kinnauri temple dedicated to the local protector goddess.
 The architecture is traditional Kathkuni, stone and timber interlocked, with carved wooden panels.
-It is not a major tourist site, but if you have an hour to spare while waiting for the HRTC bus or before the climb to Kalpa, it is the best way to stretch your legs.
-The deodar forest itself, quiet and cool even in summer, is the real reward.
+If you have an hour before the bus or before the steep climb to Kalpa, this is the best way to stretch your legs.
 You can see the lower ridges of the Kinner Kailash massif through the tree line on a clear day.

-Get your Inner Line Permit (foreign nationals only)
+Get your Inner Line Permit at the DC Office (foreign nationals only)

 Know before you visit Reckong Peo